redis-rb/redis-cluster-client/README.md

 This behavior is for upper libraries to be able to keep a compatibility with a standalone client.
 You can exploit this behavior for migrating from a standalone server to a cluster.
-Although multiple calles with single-key comamnds are slower than pipelining, the performance of the pipelined commands are slower than a single-slot query with multiple keys.
+Although multiple times queries with single-key commands are slower than pipelining, that pipelining queries are slower than a single-slot query with multiple keys.
-We recommend to use a hash tag in this use cases for the performance.
+Hence, we recommend to use a hash tag in this use case for the better performance.

 ## Transactions
 This gem supports [Redis transactions](https://redis.io/topics/transactions), including atomicity with `MULTI`/`EXEC`,